Item - 2024.EX17.3

 Tracking Status

-• This item will be considered by Executive Committee on October 1, 2024.
-It will be considered by City Council on October 9, 2024, subject to the actions of the Executive Committee.
+• This item was considered by Executive Committee on October 1, 2024 and was adopted with amendments.
+It will be considered by City Council on October 9 and 10, 2024.

 EX17.3 - Electric Ferries Shoreside Infrastructure Work Plan